CenterForOpenScience/osf.io/README.md

 - For daily use, run fakeCAS.
 See [CenterForOpenScience/fakeCAS](https://github.com/CenterForOpenScience/fakeCAS) for information on how to set up this service.
 - For developing authentication-related features, run CAS.
 See [CenterForOpenScience/docker-library/cas](https://github.com/CenterForOpenScience/docker-library/tree/master/cas) for information on how to set up this service.

-## Running the API Server
+### Running the API Server

-If you have already installed all of the required services and Python packages, and activated your virtual environment, then you can start a working local API server with the sequence delineated under [Running the OSF] (#running-the-osf) and:
+If you have already installed all of the required services and Python packages, and activated your virtual environment, then you can start a working local API server with the sequence delineated under [running the OSF] (#running-the-osf) and:

 ```bash
 invoke apiserver
 ```

-Browse to `localhost:8000/v2/` in your browser to go to the root of the browse-able API.
+Browse to `localhost:8000/v2/` in your browser to go to the root of the browsable API.
 If the page looks strange, run `python manage.py collectstatic` to ensure that CSS files are deposited in the correct location.

 ### Livereload support

-You can run the app server in livereload mode with:
+You can run the OSF server in livereload mode with:

 ```bash
 $ invoke server --live